Donley County DWI Guide

 Missing deadlines can have serious consequences in a DUI case.
 Here are some key dates to keep in mind:

-- ALR Hearing Deadline (Usually 15 Days): After a DUI arrest, your driver's license is subject to suspension.
+• ALR Hearing Deadline (Usually 15 Days): After a DUI arrest, your driver's license is subject to suspension under TX law.
 You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
 This hearing is separate from your criminal case and determines whether your license will be suspended.
 Requesting the hearing allows you to challenge the suspension and potentially keep your license valid while your case is pending.

-- License Suspension Timeline: If you do not request an ALR hearing, or if you lose the hearing, your license will be suspended.
-The length of the suspension depends on the circumstances of your case and whether you have any prior DUI convictions.
+• License Suspension Timeline: If you do not request an ALR hearing, or if you lose the hearing, your license suspension will begin.

 Local Resources